albertoaer/pyrform/examples/README.md

 }
 ```

-The outcume of this would be None.
-We can retrive the value using the following input:
+The outcome of this would be None.
+We can retrieve the value using the following input:
 ```json
 {
   "worker": "db",